Skip to main content

 • Resources

-The most common visibility-related hazards are pedestrian vehicle incidents and struck-by objects/equipment, with more struck-by vehicle deaths involving construction workers than any other occupation (1 in 4).
+The most common visibility-related hazard is pedestrian vehicle incidents, with more struck-by vehicle deaths involving construction workers than any other occupation (1 in 4).

 #1: Construction. #2: Manufacturing. #3: Trade, Transportation and Warehousing